LeD walls to fit your needs

 Brightness Over Time

 LED video wall brightness is measured by the maximum luminance (brightness) of a one square meter section of the LED display.
 This unit of measurement is called a nit.
-With an average rating of 1200 nits for our indoor models, and 5000 nits for our outdoor models,
+With a range of 600-2200 nits for our indoor models:

 Comparing it to the brightness of a projector is not so straightforward.
 The overall maximum brightness of the projector lamp is measured in lumens.
 As the projector gets farther away from the surface it is projecting on, the brightness per square meter decreases.
 The color and reflectivity of the surface also influence how much light is bounced back to the viewer.
 Because of this, the equivalent “nit rating” of a projector depends on its lumen output, as well as the distance from and materials of the projection surface.

-Projection light is also not evenly distributed, the center of a projected image is typically the brightest, with the light decreasing towards the edges and corners.
+Furthermore, projection light is not evenly distributed, the center of a projected image is typically the brightest, with the light decreasing towards the edges and corners.
 The contrast is directly related to brightness.
-As the ambient light increases, the image source must be brighter to avoid becoming "washed out".
+As the ambient light increases, the image source must be brighter to avoid becoming “washed out”.

 Within the first month of use, a standard projector loses about 1% of its original brightness.
 By 1 year, the brightness is down nearly 30%.
 By comparison, a ClearPixel LED wall retains 100% of it’s brightness a year after installation!